JohanDuque/NewmanParallelCollectionRunner/README.md

 - npm/yarn install
 - npm/yarn start

-Results will show as output in console (newman style)
+See collection results as output in console (newman style)